Gene Stilp

-Eugene Paul Stilp (born July 1, 1950) is the 2014 Pennsylvania 104th district House of Representatives candidate, running on the Democratic ticket.
+Eugene Paul Stilp (born July 1, 1950) is a Pennsylvania State Government reformer and activist, former congressional candidate and current Democratic candidate for Pennsylvania's 125th State House of Representatives district.
 Stilp is well known for opposing the 2005 Pennsylvania General Assembly pay raise and his combined use of targeted legal action and creative media-generating props to achieve political change in Pennsylvania.
 He was born in Wilkes-Barre.

 Political advocacy

 He is a non-practicing attorney who has filed many public advocacy suits against the government of Pennsylvania.
 He is best known as an opponent of the 2005 Pennsylvania General Assembly pay raise controversy.

 The Philadelphia Inquirer named Stilp one of the three "Citizens of the Year" in 2005.

 The Pennsylvania Report named him to the 2009 "The Pennsylvania Report 100" list of influential figures in Pennsylvania politics.

 Stilp designed the Flight 93 Memorial Flag.

 He was praised by Ralph Nader for his use of props for political activism.

 Known for ribbing former Pennsylvania governor Ed Rendell about his weight, Stilp passed out bumper stickers in Punxsutawney, Pennsylvania on February 2 during Rendell's term as governor which read, "PLEASE, GOV. RENDELL - DON'T EAT THE GROUNDHOG!"

+In 2024, Stilp filed a suit to disqualify Congressman Scott Perry from running for re-election because of Perry's efforts to help overturn the 2020 presidential election, citing the Insurrection clause.
+Stilp withdrew the suit after the U.S. Supreme Court ruled that only Congress can disqualify federal candidates.

+In 2025, Stilp headed a demonstration opposed to the reopening of the Three Mile Island Nuclear Generating Station.